-Older cats, on the other hand, suffer immune problems as the normal functioning of their immune system declines with age.
+On the other hand, older cats suffer immune problems as their immune system’s normal functioning declines with age.

 Sometimes pet parents choose cat immune boosters to be proactive.
 They want to prevent health problems before they occur.

-The following immune boosters for cats can help young and old alike, helping weak cats fight off infections like cats with more robust immune systems.
+The following immune boosters for cats can help young and old alike, helping weak cats fight off infections like cats with more robust immune systems can.

-And, giving healthy cats an even better edge on life.
+And, immune boosters give healthy cats an even better edge in life.

 Your cat’s immune system consists of different organs, cells, and proteins that work together to destroy outside invaders.

-If your cat’s immune system isn’t functioning at total capacity, cat immune boosters help even the odds.
+If your cat’s immune system isn’t functioning at full capacity, cat immune boosters help the body strengthen its defense against invaders.